RusDoomer/GULAG/data/english/corpora/README.md

+# Corpora

-this will be BYOC because of the file sizes
+Because of the large file sizes for corpora this project is BYOC (Bring Your Own Corpus)